WSES: Subchannels

-The station's ATSC 1.0 channels are carried on the multiplexed digital signal of WDBB:
+The station's ATSC 1.0 channels are carried on the multiplexed signal of WDBB:

 Analog-to-digital conversion

-WCFT-TV shut down its analog signal over UHF channel 33 on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WCFT-TV shut down its analog signal over UHF channel 33 on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition VHF channel 5 to UHF channel 33 for post-transition operations.

 Upon the transition, WCFT relocated its transmitter facilities to a tower near Windham Springs (located 3 mi east of Alabama State Route 69, near County Road 38/Blue Creek Road); the station's original transmitter tower (located off of Interstates 20 and 59, near the Skyland Boulevard exit) continued in use as the homebase of WBMA+'s Tuscaloosa "TowerLink" camera until the tower was dismantled in early 2013.